NREL/hsds-examples/README.md

   * coordinates - lat/lon coordinates for every point on the x/y grid (original projection is a modified Lambert Conic)
   * datetime - YYYYMMDDHHMMSS datetimestamp for every time in the time dimension

+### Credit

+This software was developed by Caleb Phillips (caleb.phillips@nrel.gov), John Readey (jreadey@hdfgroup.org), and Jordan Perr-Sauer (Jordan.Perr-Sauer@nrel.gov) to support the NREL Research Data Initiative and WIND Toolkit at the National Rewnable Energy Laboratory in Golden, Colorado, USA.

+### License

+Copyright (c) 2017, National Renewable Energy Laboratory (NREL) All rights reserved.
+See LICENSE for additional information.